hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

     	.setVirtualAddressOverride('0x...'); // String
     ```

-This does not impact the final contract address, which will be dictated by `CREATE` or `CREATE2` operations.
+Note: This does not impact the final contract address, which will be dictated by `CREATE` or `CREATE2` operations.

 ### Mirror Node Impacts

 As the historic ledger of Hedera, the Mirror Node will require additional steps and updated assumptions to support Virtual Addresses.

 1. Aliases will be simplified in their format as post migration they will always have a simple `ECDSA`/`ED25519` key value.
 That is the alias returned in `CryptoCreate` records will no longer take the format of a public address and will always be the protobuf value of a simple key.
 In this way some DB or service considerations may be simplified.
 2. Accounts will observe a new property `virtualAddressesList`.
-This will be a set of 20 byte hex addresses the account is associated with, with each value mapping to the same AccountId.
+This will be a set of 20-byte hex addresses the account is associated with, with each value mapping to the same AccountId.
 3. To support search, the Mirror Node should support a `evmAddress` → `accountId` lookup.
 Utilizing the current table strategy a current and history table could be employed i.e. `account_virtual_addresses` and `account_virtual_addresses_history`.

     ```sql